bmwcarit/ramses-composer-docs/hello_world/manual.md

 ![](./docs/scene_graph_view.png)

 The scene graph view shows all elements in the scene.
-In the left column, you can inspect the names and structure of the nodes/meshes/cameras etc, while in the 'Type' column you can see the type of the object.
+In the left column, you can inspect the names and structure of the nodes/meshes/cameras etc., while in the 'Type' column you can see the type of the object.
 Nodes generally keep only positional data, MeshNodes carry mesh information and settings.
 MeshNodes correspond to draw calls in OpenGL terminology.